Entanglement Entropy of a Non-Minimally Coupled Self-Interacting Scalar across a Schwarzschild Horizon at $\mathcal{O}(\alpha)$: Renormalization of Newton's constant

 The bulk volume term contributes to cosmological constant renormalization, while the surface term contributes to Newton's constant renormalization because it is the term proportional to curvature localized on the entangling surface.
+Here, $B_1$ represents the bare one-loop contribution to the gravitational coupling.
+In four dimensions, the Einstein--Hilbert action reads~\cite{Solodukhin:1996}